Mixing and localisation in random time-periodic quantum circuits of Clifford unitaries: Results

+The probability given in equation \eqref{loc_ex_N=1} is obtained numerically.
 It is worth mentioning that this model also displays walls with zero penetration length ($l=0$), which are necessarily two-sided.
 These walls happen when a two-site gate $U_x$ is of product form $U_x = V_x \otimes V_{x+1}$.
 This prevents the interaction between the two sides of the gate, and hence, it produces a trivial type of localisation.
-The following result (Lemma~\ref{eq:ProbE=0} Appendix \ref{app:CliffordLocalisation}) provides the probability of these trivial walls. \begin{Theorem} The probability that a Clifford unitary $U\in \C_{2N}$ is of product form is
+The following theorem (proven in Section \ref{app:CliffordLocalisation}) shows that the probability of these trivial walls is very small.